emiham/simplify_jitendex_glossary/README.md

 Jitendex glossary" in the *Edit* menu.

 Some words have an explanatory note, e.g. 見せ物.
 This will be added in parentheses, as in the example below.
+There is another form of note, shown just as *Note* in Jitendex.
+These will be added in square brackets.

 ## Example